How to Protect Your Identity When Traveling

 Alert Your Banks

-Notify your financial institutions of your upcoming trip; they’ll want to know exactly when and where you’re going.
+If you want to protect your credit cards while traveling, be sure to notify your financial institutions of your upcoming trip; they’ll want to know exactly when and where you’re going.
 If someone buys gas at home while you’re supposed to be in Italy, your bank or credit card provider will know something’s awry.
+And letting your bank know that you’ll be traveling protects you against your credit card suddenly being declined while you’re abroad.

 Request a Mail Hold

-An overflowing mailbox can tip off thieves that you’re out of town.
-The U.S. Postal Service can hold your mail for up to 30 days — keeping your documents and your identity safe.
+An overflowing mailbox can be a tip-off to thieves that you’re out of town.
+If nobody is regularly picking up your mail for you, then you can rely on the U.S. Postal Service.
+They can hold your mail for up to 30 days — and that can keep your documents and your identity safe.

 Pay Your Bills Early

-The last thing you want is to log into your bank account to pay a bill on a questionable Wi-Fi network.
+The last thing you want is to log into your bank account to pay a bill on a questionable Wi-Fi network abroad, where hackers and other bad actors might be able to swipe your data.
+Plus, don’t you want to enjoy yourself instead?
 Schedule those payments in advance, and you’ll have one less thing to worry about on vacation.

 While on Vacation